All you will need, you will find inside

 Contemplation

 The poem, as Bhikkuni Anandabodhi already wrote in her Foreword, touched the hearts of all joining our gathering on this new moon (March 19, 2026).
-At times, some notes, we feel lost or not quite sure where to go next.
+At times, some noted, we feel lost or not quite sure where to go next.
 How do we discover where to go from here?
 Where are we now to begin with?
 The poem points to something important: we need to do it ourselves.

-The last line stroke a chord with many, and felt both true and somewhat uncomfortable: “What we do is who we become.”
+The last line struck a chord with many, and felt both true and somewhat uncomfortable: “What we do is who we become.”
 During our conversation, we wondered: Is it perhaps also how you do something and not only what?
 And maybe of even greater importance, some suggested, is why we do something!

 Another topic that was highlighted, referring to the words right before the last line and two verses preceding it: change.
 Things never stay the same.
 On the one hand, some said, this can be quite challenging.
 On the other hand, it was suggested, this is actually liberating.
 It may be difficult to do things differently, yet change always offers us an opportunity to change for the better.